EUROPEAN CYBER SECURITY CHALLENGE

 A great supporter of the Greek effort is the Ministry of Digital Government, as well as our sponsors, who actively contribute to the National Cybersecurity Team, ensuring the right conditions for its success.

-As part of the team’s preparations for its participation in the European Cybersecurity Challenge 2023, which will take place in Hamar, Norway, in October 2023, the national mission, is seeking its extroversion and renewal, by addressing an open invitation to anyone who is interested.
+As part of the preparation of the Greek Cyber Security Team for its participation in the European Cybersecurity Challenge 2024, which will take place in Turin, Italy, in October 2024, the national mission, seeking outwardness and renewal, issues an open invitation for participation to all interested parties.

-If you want to experience this and become a member of this National Effort, register by filling out the registration form by selecting one of the following fields:
+If you want to live this experience and become part of this national effort, expressing your interest by filling out the participation form, choose one of the following fields:

 1. Candidates competing in the National Cybersecurity Team (aged 15-25)